Gaetz/node-training/07.item-marketplace/lecture-notes.md

 skaffold dev
 ```

-You may have to log in again:
+If you have a credential error, you may have to log in again:
 ```
 gcloud auth application-default login
 ```